-The measure in terms of the form, line, colour and texture of the Degree Contrast existing landscape in relation to the proposed landscape modification in relation to the defined visual resource management objectives.

-Visual intrusion Issues are concerns related to the proposed development, generally phrased as questions, taking the form of "what will the impact of some activity be on some element of the visual, aesthetic or scenic environment".

-Receptors Individuals, groups or communities who would be subject to the visual influence of a particular project.

-The unique quality or character of a place, whether natural, rural Sense of place or urban.

-Scenic corridor A linear geographic area that contains scenic resources, usually, but not necessarily, defined by a route.

-Viewshed The outer boundary defining a view catchment area, usually along crests and ridgelines.
+- Degree of The measure in terms of the form, line, colour and texture of the existing landscape in relation to the proposed landscape modification in relation to the defined visual resource management objectives. - Visual intrusion Issues are concerns related to the proposed development, generally phrased as questions, taking the form of "what will the impact of some activity be on some element of the visual, aesthetic or scenic environment". - Receptors Individuals, groups or communities who would be subject to the visual influence of a particular project. - Sense of place The unique quality or character of a place, whether natural, rural or urban. - Scenic corridor A linear geographic area that contains scenic resources, usually, but not necessarily, defined by a route. - Viewshed The outer boundary defining a view catchment area, usually along crests and ridgelines.
 Similar to a watershed.
 This reflects the area, or the extent thereof, where the landscape modification would probably be seen.

-Visual Absorption
+Visual Absorption The potential of the landscape to conceal the proposed project.
 Capacity

-The potential of the landscape to conceal the proposed project.